Crew

 Allen Stevens

-There is disagreement over whether the Apollo 1 patch had been approved.
-In fact, the patch had been approved in June 1966.
-By January 1967, there was some doubt that the flight would in fact be designated as Apollo 1 (officially it was being called Apollo 204).
-So on January 20, 1967 George Low sent a letter to Deke Slayton withdrawing approval for the patch, and indicating that once the mission designation was firmly settled the patch might need to be revised.
+The crew thought of this mission as “Apollo 1,” and that is designation on the patch.
+While the patch design was approved in June 1966, by January 1967 there was some doubt what the flight would actually be called — officially it was being called Apollo 204 (2xx indicating the Saturn IB launch vehicle, and x04 indicating the fourth launch on that vehicle).
+So on 20 January 1967 George Low sent a letter to Deke Slayton withdrawing approval for the patch, and indicating that once the mission designation was firmly settled the patch might need to be revised.
+But the crew continued to wear the patch as designed.

-Using the American flag as a border for the patch was an interesting design element that is unique to this patch, and hearkens back to the American flag that McDivitt claimed was the patch for the Gemini 4 crew of himself and ...
+Using the American flag as a border for the patch was an interesting design element that is unique to this patch, and hearkens back to the American flag that McDivitt claimed was the patch for the Gemini 4 crew for himself and ...
 Ed White.

 [ap01-aw1]